kadnox/M1_MIAGE_PDL_VIZ_GROUPE3/README.md

 				Main.java
 				Menu.java
 test
+    files
+        test.pcm
 	java
+	    testClass.java

 ```
 ## Launch

+To linux and windows:

-Start the executable jar
+Start the executable jar.
 Define the pcm file path in the terminal which generete an HTML file
-Then start to display html file with your browser !
+then start to display html file with your browser !

+To Mac:

+Launch through the terminal with command line.
+java -jar <jarName>.jar menu